Fall 2023 Exhibitions are Open!

 Turn MOCA into your classroom.

 Join us for a guided tour or self-guided visit, or participate in one of our studio activities.
-Please book tours a minimum of two weeks in advance.
+Please book tours a minimum of three weeks in advance.
 The Learning department will follow up with you to confirm your request.

 Discover our Educator Resources